ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV002377153 SCV002688612 uncertain significance Inborn genetic diseases 2020-01-17 criteria provided, single submitter clinical testing The p.R305W variant (also known as c.913C>T), located in coding exon 12 of the LRSAM1 gene, results from a C to T substitution at nucleotide position 913.
-The arginine at codon 305 is replaced by tryptophan, an amino acid with dissimilar properties.
-This amino acid position is well conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+Ambry Genetics RCV002377153 SCV002688612 uncertain significance Inborn genetic diseases 2023-04-12 criteria provided, single submitter clinical testing The c.913C>T (p.R305W) alteration is located in exon 13 (coding exon 12) of the LRSAM1 gene.
+This alteration results from a C to T substitution at nucleotide position 913, causing the arginine (R) at amino acid position 305 to be replaced by a tryptophan (W).
+Based on insufficient or conflicting evidence, the clinical significance of this alteration remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.